Can I Receive Workers’ Comp if My Injury Was Completely My Fault?

 Many New Jersey workers have questions when it comes to the state’s workers’ compensation system.
 One pressing question is if a worker is eligible for workers’ compensation if the worker caused his or her own injuries in an accident.

-The workers’ compensation attorneys of Lynch Law Firm further explain eligibility for benefits if you are at fault for your injuries.
+The workers’ compensation attorneys of Lynch Law Firm, PC further explain eligibility for benefits if you are at fault for your injuries.
 Request a free, no-obligation consultation to learn more about your legal options.

 Workers’ Comp is a No-Fault Program